AtzeDeVries/canaryop/README.md

   --type=merge
 ```

-Wait until the deployment is ready and hit
+Wait until the deployment is ready request this url a few times
 ```console
 curl localhost:8090/nothello
 ```